 3. Risk of death

 Another study by researchers at the German Cancer Research Center was published in the Heart journal.

 The study enrolled over 1038 participants over 10 years.

 Similar to the Danish study, the study reported that participants who are not physically active.

-Also, those exercised daily were more likely to die compared with less than frequent exercisers.
+Also, those who exercised daily were more likely to die compared with less frequent exercisers.

 Exercising too much can create some changes in hormones.
 This includes changes to testosterone and stress hormones (cortisol).

 Studies have shown that these hormonal imbalances can lead to too much eating.

 This, in turn, could lead to your body burning muscle instead of fat, which might cause you to struggle with weight gain.